vippsas/vipps-developers/contribute.md

 ## Report an issue or suggest an improvement

-If you find a bug (and you don't know how to fix it), have a suggestions for improvement, have trouble following the documentation, or have a question about the project – create an issue! ✨
+If you find a bug (and you don't know how to fix it), have a suggestion for improvement, have trouble following the documentation, or have a question about the project – create an issue! ✨

 Creating an issue in GitHub is easy, and whatever issue you're having, you're likely not the only one,